Study being conducted at three hospitals in Northeast

 Substance use disorder is common among emergency department patients, and many of those patients use the emergency department as their primary source of health care.
 Often, however, SUD patients who are treated in the emergency department—whether for an overdose or another medical condition—are neither evaluated nor treated specifically for their underlying substance use disorder.
 Instead, they are referred to an outside program for treatment.

-“That is where we are at risk of losing the opportunity to treat someone,” says Molly Rossignol, DO, addiction medicine specialist at CMC.
+“That is where we are at risk of losing the opportunity to treat someone,” says Molly Rossignol, DO, addiction medicine specialist at Addiction Treatment in Florida .
 “Capturing them in the emergency department is associated with a reduction in the likelihood of future overdose.
 This study will help us understand how to make the model of treating opioid use disorder in the ED successful for patients and providers.”

 Testing ERs ability to screen and refer